 You have been diagnosed with hypernatremia.
-This means you have too much sodium (salt) in the blood.
-It can be caused by a high salt intake.
-But it is more often due to fluid loss.
+This means you have too much sodium (salt) in your blood.
+It can be caused by eating too much salt.
+But it's more often due to fluid loss.
 Loss of too much fluid can occur if the kidneys excrete too much urine.
-This is called polyuria.
-Fluid loss can also be caused by excessive sweating.
+Fluid loss can also be caused by extreme sweating.
 This can happen during hot weather or exercise.
 It can be caused by diarrhea or vomiting.
-It can also be caused if you do not drink enough water.
-If not treated right away, it is a seriouis problem that can cause a seizure or a loss of consciousness.
+It can also be caused if you don't drink enough water.
+If not treated right away, it can cause a seizure or a loss of consciousness.
 It can also lead to death.

 Symptoms of hypernatremia include:

 Limit all foods that are high in sodium, including:

 Commercially prepared tomato sauce and spaghetti sauce

 Potato and corn chips

 Salted pretzels and crackers

 Processed meats, such as hot dogs and salami